 People spend tens of thousands of dollars on their weddings and, if you don’t know what you are doing as an Officiant, don’t put yourself in a position of not knowing what to do, what’s expected of you or how to perform a ceremony.

-The Prisoner will then mail it to the Bride or Groom “on the outside” who will take the document to the Clerks Office and use it to obtain the Marriage License.
+The Prisoner will then mail both documents to the Bride or Groom “on the outside” who will take the document to the Clerks Office and use it to obtain the Marriage License.

 Since I was already awake past 10PM, I called Cindy to update her on the next few weeks scheduled events.
 I’m juggling my schedule to accommodate my surgery July 18 for complications of Ovarian Remnant Syndrome.
 A rare disease that causes incredible pain similar to a kidney stone and often, misdiagnosed.